salesforcecli/plugin-data/README.md

   -w, --wait=<value>            Time to wait for the command to finish, in minutes.
       --all-rows                Include deleted records.
 By default, deleted records are not returned.
-      --api-version=<value>     Override the api version used for api requests made by this command --async                   Use Bulk API 2.0, but don't wait for the job to complete.
-      --output-file=<value>     File where records are written; only CSV and JSON output formats are supported.
+      --api-version=<value>     Override the api version used for api requests made by this command --output-file=<value>     File where records are written; only CSV and JSON output formats are supported.

 GLOBAL FLAGS